YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/06.09.2024 - Day 33/README.md

-Key points of day 33:
-1 - Learning about Application Programming Interface (API), building ISS Tracker.
+## Day 33: Key Takeaways

+1. **Learning About APIs (Application Programming Interface)**
+   - Focused on building an ISS Tracker and understanding how APIs work.

+2. **What is an API?**
-2 - APIs are a set of commands, functions, protocols, and objects that programmers use to create software or interact with external systems.
+   - APIs are sets of commands, functions, protocols, and objects that allow interaction with external systems.

+3. **API as an Interface**
-3 - An API is the interface between my program/computer and an external system.
+   - An API serves as the interface between my program and an external system, facilitating communication.

+4. **How APIs Work**
-4 - API system works by sending requests for data and receiving responses.
-It's like a menu where my computer is my tummy, and the external system (kitchen) sends what we ordered.
+   - APIs operate by sending requests for data and receiving responses, much like ordering from a menu and receiving what you ordered.

+5. **API Endpoints**
-5 - API endpoint is the location of the data stored in external systems.
+   - API endpoints are the locations where data is stored in external systems.

+6. **JSON and APIs**
-6 - JSON (JavaScript Object Notation) was originally made for JavaScript.
+   - JSON (JavaScript Object Notation), originally designed for JavaScript, is widely used in API responses.

+7. **API Response Codes**
-7 - Types of API responses to my requests:
+   - Types of API responses:
-   - 1XX: Hold on, this is not final.
+     - **1XX:** Information, still processing.
-   - 2XX: Success, here is the data you expected.
+     - **2XX:** Success, data received.
-   - 3XX: Redirect, you don't have permission.
+     - **3XX:** Redirect, permission required.
-   - 4XX: Client error, the request is invalid.
+     - **4XX:** Client error, invalid request.
-   - 5XX: Server error, the server failed.
+     - **5XX:** Server error, server failure.

-8 - API endpoint refers to the basic URL of the external system.
-9 - API parameters are optional and depend on the request I want to make.
-10 - API parameters tell me how to format the request to get a 200 (OK) response.
+8. **API Parameters**
+   - Parameters help format requests to retrieve specific data from the endpoint.

+9. **API Authentication**
-11 - API Authentication: Some APIs require a key or token to access the data.
-Without it, I’ll get a 401 (Unauthorized) or 403 (Forbidden) response.
+   - Some APIs require a key or token for access.
+Without proper authentication, you'll receive 401 (Unauthorized) or 403 (Forbidden) errors.

+10. **Rate Limiting**
-12 - Rate Limiting: APIs limit how many requests I can make in a specific time (e.g., 100 per minute).
-Exceeding this gives a 429 (Too Many Requests) response.
+    - APIs often limit the number of requests you can make in a certain timeframe, with a 429 (Too Many Requests) error if exceeded.

-13 - Error Handling: If I get a 4XX or 5XX error, I need to check my request or retry later.
-I should handle these errors properly in my program.
+11. **Error Handling**
+    - Properly handle 4XX or 5XX errors in your program by checking the request or retrying later.